-Whether you're just bothered a few hairs, or a lot of unwanted fuzz to remove, you've likely considered tweezing as your primary option.
+Whether you're just bothered by a few hairs or have a lot of unwanted fuzz to remove, you've likely considered tweezing as your primary option.
 Tweezing is great because it's affordable and fairly quick.
-It also doesn't take any real particular skill to remove the hair, and can leave results that last for weeks at a time.
-What you need to know to tweeze well, is how to grab it easily, feel less pain and have longer lasting results.
+It also doesn't take any real particular skill to remove the hair and can leave results that last for weeks at a time.
+What you need to know to tweeze well is how to grab hair easily, feel less pain and have longer-lasting results.

-You will want skin nice and clean to avoid post hair removal breakouts, so wash your face before tweezing your eyebrows.
-The warm water helps relax skin and the hair follicles, so it's easier to pull hair out.
+You will want skin nice and clean to avoid post hair removal breakouts, so wash your face before tweezing your eyebrows or chin.
+The warm water should help relax skin and the hair follicles, so it's easier to pull hair out.
 If you exfoliate, now is the best time to do so.
-Exfoliating removes the build up of dead skin cells, which helps hair point up for easier removal.
+Exfoliating removes the build-up of dead skin cells, which may help hair point up for easier removal.
 Wipe off and pat your eyebrows dry to remove moisture.
-If you're ever worried about pain, apply a numbing spray to a cotton swab or q-tip and run it across the area you are going to tweeze.
+If you're ever worried about pain, apply a numbing spray like the GiGi Anesthetic Numbing Spray ($14) to a cotton swab or Q-tip and run it across the area you are going to tweeze.

 When you're finished, apply your facial toner or some alcohol-free witch hazel.
-This helps to prevent pimples and irritation.
 You can also apply your favorite facial moisturizer with a cotton square to keep skin looking soft.
-Ingrown hairs are also less likely to plague moisturized skin, especially where the hair is thick like on the chin.
+Ingrown hairs might be less likely to plague moisturized skin, especially where the hair is thick like on the chin.